chaossocial/meta/rules.md

 Please report behaviour that bothers you.
 We will keep your report confidential.

+We run this instance in our spare time, so we can’t respond instantly.
+We try to react to all reports within a day, but please allow for delays.
+You can always [contact us](/contact) us in private if you have concerns about moderation.
+We will not comment in public about individual moderation cases.

 ## Ultimately,

 we ([@leah](https://chaos.social/@leah) and [@rixx](https://chaos.social/@rixx)) are maintaining this instance on our